 External Bachelor and Master Theses

 External theses can sometimes be an important enrichment of student careers as well as highly beneficial to both the student and IAS group members.
 However, quite frequently, we have seen that companies and other universities have exploited thesis students, offered scientifically poor topics and insufficient supervision.
 Therefore, we only offer external bachelor and master theses if we are absolutely certain that the student will profit from doing this thesis.
 Typically, that requires that we know the involved PIs of the host institution no matter whether it is a university, company or research institute.
 For companies, we typically require some form of joint funding or long-term projects before we entrust them with our precious students.
 Do not worry, we do know most thesis advisors who are doing interesting work in our area and we would never send you to someone boring.
+However, if a company where we have had no prior interaction, do not know anybody whom we trust, have no prior positive experience, then we expect that company fund one person month of a PhD student, such that one member of our team can spend ~15-35% of his or her monthly time on the thesis top compensate if the company does not live up to our expectations.
+If the company really wants you for your thesis and does not see you as a stooge, they will fund that person month.
+Please have your company contact directly contact Jan Peters.
+Below are some potential advisors at companies who are exempted from that supervision funding requirement!

 If you are interested in doing a thesis abroad, at a top research institute or at a company, we are happy to connect you with one of our collaborators.
 The following PIs are well-known to us as outstanding supervisors for Master and Bachelor theses as well as internships, we have send students to them several times with only positive experience for us and the involved students and they are actively searching for top students: